DIVERSITY, EQUITY & INCLUSION CONSULTANT

 Equal Footing LLC is a certified LGBTQ business enterprise

 Sandy Mollett (she/her/hers) is the Founder & CEO of Equal Footing LLC, a Diversity, Equity and Inclusion consulting organization.
 Equal Footing LLC is a certified LGBTQ business enterprise that advocates for safe, diverse and inclusive communities and work environments where EVERYONE can thrive, grow and be themselves.
-Sandy is a sought-after speaker, panelist, corporate consultant and thought leader/partner.
+Sandy is a Certified Diversity Professional (CDP), sought-after speaker, panelist, corporate consultant and thought leader/partner.